cloudflare/cloudflare-docs/products/pages/src/content/platform/limits.md

 ## Sites

 Cloudflare Pages supports deploying unlimited sites to your account.
-In order to protect against abuse of the service, we may temporarily disable your ability to deploy to Pages, if you're deploying a large number of applications in a short amount of time.
+In order to protect against abuse of the service, we may temporarily disable your ability to create new Pages projects, if you're deploying a large number of applications in a short amount of time.
 Please email workers-support@cloudflare.com if you need this restriction removed.